Kinevac Side Effects

 For Healthcare Professionals

-Applies to sincalide: intravenous powder for injection
+Applies to sincalide: injectable powder for injection, intravenous powder for injection

 Gastrointestinal side effects have included abdominal discomfort or pain and nausea.
 Rapid IV injection of 0.04 mcg sincalide (the active ingredient contained in Kinevac) per kg would be expected to cause transient abdominal cramping.
 These side effects are usually manifestations of the physiologic action of the drug, including delayed gastric emptying and increased intestinal motility.
 These side effects occurred in approximately 20% of patients but they are not to be construed as necessarily indicating an abnormality of the biliary tract unless there is other clinical or radiologic evidence of disease.